alelom/python-package-folder/README.md

 1. **Build Verification**: Ensures distribution files exist in the `dist/` directory
 2. **File Filtering**: Automatically filters distribution files to only include those matching the current package name and version (prevents uploading old artifacts)
 3. **Credential Management**:
-   - Prompts for credentials if not provided
+   - Prompts for credentials if not provided via command-line arguments
-   - Uses `keyring` for secure storage (if available)
+   - Credentials are not stored - you'll be prompted each time (unless provided via `--username` and `--password`)
    - Supports both username/password and API tokens
    - Auto-detects API tokens and uses `__token__` as username
 4. **Repository Configuration**: Configures the target repository (PyPI, TestPyPI, or Azure)